niko327/Eyes/README.md

 ---

-This project shows all the bus stops from MIT to Harvard.
-This was an exercise to help understand how to call portions of the API from MapBox to create an animated route from MIT to Harvard.
+This project shows a pair of eyes that will follow your mouse around as you move it.

 ## How to run